Mr Bhaskar Gupta

-I am a Consultant Ophthalmologist based at University Hospital Southampton NHS Trust since 2017, with an interest in the vitreoretinal disorders (posterior segment) of the eye and cataract surgery.
+I am a Consultant Ophthalmologist based at University Hospital Southampton NHS Trust since 2017, with an interest in the vitreoretinal disorders (the back of the eye) and cataract surgery.

 I qualified in medicine in 2001 from B. J. Medical College, Ahmedabad, in India and went on to complete a master’s degree in ophthalmology from the same institute gaining a Gold Medal and went on to gain a higher research degree (DM) from Cranfield University, UK.
 I studied ethnic variation in diabetic retinopathy in London.
 In 2015 I completed my specialist ophthalmology training in the U.L. with a South West Peninsular Deanery.
 Subsequently, I went on to undertake two years of sub-specialty training in vitreoretinal disorder at Royal Berkshire Hospital in Reading and University Hospital Southampton.

 I am involved in charitable work.
 I support two charity organisations Khmer Sight, Cambodia and BKL Walawalkar Charitable Trust, India, where I teach and perform cataract surgery.
 I am trying to set up diabetic screening services at these sites.

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Southampton Hospital.